 From WannaCry to Locky to Spora to CryptoLocker, today’s ransomware variants can take down businesses in minutes.
 Ransomware will prevent file access, web browsers, applications, and entire operating systems.

 Ransomware continues to evolve with new strains released on a continuous basis.
-After last year’s intake of $1 billion dollars in ransomware, it should be assumed that every Tom, Dick and Harry of the cybercriminal world is working right now to improve its distribution in order to gain more victims while at the same time, streamlining the user experience in order to improve collection rates.
+2016 saw and intake in $1 billion dollars in ransomware.
+In 2020, the average payout was $312,493, a 171% increase compared to 2019.
+Tt should be assumed that every Tom, Dick and Harry of the cybercriminal world is working right now to improve its distribution in order to gain more victims while at the same time, streamlining the user experience in order to improve collection rates.

 Star Trek Themed Ransomware Continues its Ominous Proliferation